Minnesota Secretary of State

-The secretary of state of Minnesota is a constitutional officer in the executive branch of government of the U.S. State of Minnesota.
+The secretary of state of Minnesota is a constitutional officer in the executive branch of government of the U.S. state of Minnesota.
 Twenty-two individuals have held the office of secretary of state since statehood.
-The incumbent is Steve Simon, a DFLer.
+The incumbent is Steve Simon, a member of the Minnesota Democratic-Farmer-Labor Party.

 Election and term of office

 The secretary of state is elected by the people on Election Day in November, and takes office on the first Monday of the next January.
 There is no limit to the number of terms a secretary of state may hold.
 To be elected secretary of state, a person must be qualified voter, permanently resident in the state of Minnesota at least 30 days prior to the election, and at least 21 years of age.

 In the event of a vacancy in the office of the secretary of state, the governor may appoint a successor to serve the balance of the term.
 The secretary of state may also be recalled by the voters or removed from office through an impeachment trial.